Twitchkidd/gfcom-dep-2020/content/blog/el-perro/index.md

 Okay, here's the last commit before main got rewritten `9bf4ca9b9470934b5063c70893bed3968d4fd0bb` ...

 Oh, lord, that's what's going on with the tabs.
 I forgot how crazy that was to set up.
 Okay, umm ...
 DepNav, right, I renamed it.
 This thing needs wiring up a certain way, though.
+Back inside we get, working out here is too difficult 🤣

+Tabs has to encapsulate Tabs and Panels, and is where the state for the index of the panel lives.
+Tabs are buttons that get useTabState() for an onClick, and need to be wrapped with React.forwardRef.
+Something funky is going on with useRef there, too, I'm not really sure what.
+Oh, nevermind, I do, that focuses on the coding tab, I thought `codingRef` was related to something I was testing at some point.

+// Alrighty, had a snack I was getting hangry.
+I need to do some cooking here, there's nothing really prepared and quick, so I made just the crudest cheese sandwich and got it down my gullet, lol.
+Closer to calorie-even today though.
+There's some soup for later, and rice and beans to make, and I need to figure something to do with red lentils ... anyway, back to React-land ...

+I really don't like how the tabs are right now, component-wise, but I want to get the rest of this design more filled out here first.

+Hooof, mobile done, at least Index.
+I guess now would be the right time to wire up Layout ...